rmhofer/mastermind/README.md

 [logo]: img/ss.png "game screenshot"

-Besides playing the game oneself it is also posible to watch the computer play the game using different strategies.
+Besides playing the game oneself (human plater) it is also posible to watch the computer play the game using different strategies.
 Among them are:
-* random
+* random feasible (generate codes at random and use the first code that is feasible)
-* Sharma-Mittal
+* Donald Knuth's algorithm
+* pure probability (pick the code the has the highest probability of being the hidden code)
+* pure information gain (pick the code the has the highest expected information
+* gain under an entropy function instantiated through the specified oder-degree pair)
+* mixed strategy (use mix parameter between 0 and 1 to determine influence of probability component and information gain component in strategy selection)

 Functionality of the Mastermind App:
 * 'New' (start a new game after specifying game setup, i.e., code length,